soumikmofficial/chatty_node_backend_heroku/README.md

 - Follows the MERN workflow.
 - Backend deployed on heroku while front end is on vercel.
 Can be used as a reference for cross domain deployment.
 - Has an improved auth flow with real mail verification with google.
-[Reference](https://www.youtube.com/watch?v=-rcRf7yswfM&ab_channel=yoursTRULY) was used as reference.
+[This video](https://www.youtube.com/watch?v=-rcRf7yswfM&ab_channel=yoursTRULY) was used as reference.
 - uses Socket.io for realtime functionality.
 - Uses ContextAPI.
 - Build with Typescript.